 Note 2: If the bit-serial interface is used to receive the result, the time required for data transmission at a selected data transmission rate should be taken into account in the case Where: small sampling period intervals are used.
 If the transmission time exceeds the sampling period, it is this time that will determine the data transmission rate.

-9.6.1 Output Rate
+8.6.1 Output Rate

-The sensor's output rate (OR) depends on the selected Baud rate (BR) of serial interface and is calculated by the following formula:
+The sensor's output rate (OR) depends on the selected Baud rate (BR) of serial interface.
+The maximum measurement output rate requires the maximum baud rate of the sensor (921600 baud).